Slavetomints/slavetomints.github.io/markdown/writeups/2025/vishwactf-2025/cryptography/chaos.md

 | 1 | 0 | 1 |
 | 1 | 1 | 0 |

 As you can see, where the input were different, a `1` was returned.
-The nice thing about this is that if you simply
+The nice thing about this is that if you simply preform the `XOR` again and it will decrypt itself, as long as you use the same key.

+## Back to the Challenge

+Now that we know how `XOR` works, this challenge is pretty simple, the key used in
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzODA2ODQ3NV19
+eyJoaXN0b3J5IjpbLTc4NzUyODQ1Ml19
 -->